. Poggiali the Monster .

 • License plate bracket.
 Chris created a license plate bracket that lets the owner remove all that garbage from the backside.
 The kit is available at California Cycleworks.

 • Polished rims.
 The choice of pimps in training.
-Polished rims are more than an inner city statement; they also happen to be very easy to clean.
-The stock rims were polished by a local company that's now out of business.
+Polished rims are more than an inner city statement--they also happen to be very easy to clean.

 • Panic button-water vial-watch.
 Panic button: Like a pilot's eject button, I hope to never have to use this.
 Water vial: A part of my in-flight bug removal unit.
 I sewed a small piece of fabric onto my glove.
 When a bug splats the visor, I squeeze a little water on the fabric and scrub the bug off.
 Watch: Chris bought this watch but didn't like it so I gave it to Poggiali.